Accepted coins/tokens and exchange fees

 - https://help.coinbase.com/en/prime/trading-and-funding/supported-cryptocurrencies-and-trading-pairs

-- https://support.gemini.com/hc/en-us/articles/115005868106-What-cryptos-are-supported-on-the-Gemini-Exchange for Gemini.
+- https://support.gemini.com/hc/en-us/articles/115005868106-What-cryptos-are-supported-on-the-Gemini-Exchange

 If a coin/token you want to donate isn't available, please reach out to us.
 We might be able to process your donation manually over the counter (OTC).